c4cs/c4cs.github.io/_commands/basics/wc.md

 #### `wc -m`

-Using ‘-m‘ with ‘wc‘ command will print the total number of characters in a file.
+Using `-m` with `wc` command will print the total number of characters in a file.

 ~~~ bash
 $ wc -m tecmint.txt